DBLint: A Tool for Automated Analysis of Database Design

 Abstract

-Evaluating the quality of a database schema by manual review is time consuming, error-prone and requires a good overview.
-To accommodate these problems, we propose DBLint, a tool for automated analysis of database design.
-DBLint includes 25 design rules which encapsulate good database design practices.
-The architecture in DBLint is highly extensible in that new rules can be added easily.
-This paper presents a number of novel components necessary to create a thorough analysis of a schema design.
-This includes the use of PageRank to find central tables, a visualization component providing a comprehensible overview of the schema, and automatic discovering and checking of naming conventions.
-Furthermore, DBLint provides a score which summarizes the quality of the schema.
-DBLint has been implemented and evaluated on a large set of widely used database schemas, and a great number of design issues were identified.
-An evaluation of issues verified that the 25 implemented rules identify relevant issues.
-DBLint was tested by two database design teams that responded with positive feedback and suggestions to the tool.
+Manually reviewing the quality of a database schema (the structure of a database—its tables and relationships) is time-consuming, error-prone, and requires a good overview.
+We present DBLint, a tool that automatically analyzes database design using 25 rules that capture good practices.
+The architecture is highly extensible, so new rules can be added easily.
+DBLint includes components for thorough analysis: it uses PageRank (a ranking algorithm known from web search) to identify central tables, a visualization that offers an easy-to-read overview of the schema, and automatic discovery and checking of naming conventions.
+The tool also provides an overall score summarizing the schema’s quality.
+DBLint has been implemented and evaluated on a large set of widely used database schemas, where it identified numerous design issues.
+An evaluation of the findings confirmed that the 25 rules surface relevant problems.
+Two database design teams tried DBLint and provided positive feedback and suggestions for the tool.

 Documents